Mankato Boating Accidents Attorney

-That awareness factor is key to avoid causing damage to your or someone else’s boat.
+That awareness factor is key to avoiding damage to your or someone else’s boat.
 One thing that could help is proper installment and use of boating lights, obviously important if you are on your boat at night.
 Nationally in 2015, 27 percent of 4,158 boating accidents happened at night or around dawn/dusk, when visibility may have been an issue.
 There are many rules here that all boaters need to abide by:

-If your boat is less than 65 feet long and motorized, it must have separate red and green side lights with 112.5° of movement, or one combination red/green light with 225° of movement at the bow.
+- If your boat is less than 65 feet long and motorized, it must have separate red and green sidelights with 112.5° of movement, or one combination red/green light with 225° of movement at the bow.
 It must also have one white light on the masthead with 225° of movement placed at least three feet above the red/green lights.

-If your boat is not motorized, you must carry at least a white lantern or a flashlight.
+- If your boat is not motorized, you must carry at least a white lantern or a flashlight.
 Timing is also important; make sure to show the light to give ample opportunity for the other boat to avoid a collision.

-In terms of visibility, your white light must be visible for at least two miles.
-The combination/side lights must be visible for at least one mile.
+- In terms of visibility, your white light must be visible for at least two miles.
+The combination/sidelights must be visible for at least one mile.
 Red must shine to port, green to starboard.
-They only have to be displayed from sunset to sunrise, but pay attention to the timing there.
+They only have to be displayed from sunset to sunrise but pay attention to the timing there.

-Minnesota says Stay Alert, Stay Alive in their handy boating brochure, and their five tips for doing this are: wear your life jacket, stay sober, tell a friend where you’re going, keep an eye on the weather and, in their words, “get a clue.”
+Minnesota says, “Stay Alert, Stay Alive” in their boating brochure, and their five tips for doing this are: wear your life jacket, stay sober, tell a friend where you’re going, keep an eye on the weather and, in their words, “get a clue.”
 This means that you should understand your boat; know what it can and can’t do.
-When you are in the boat, stay low and seated, so that if you hit a choppy wave you don’t fall overboard.
-Also, it recommends you take a boating safety course.
+When you are in the boat, stay low and seated, so that if you hit a choppy wave, you don’t fall overboard.
+It is also recommended that you take a boating safety course.